 1. What Is Section 214(b) of The Immigration And Nationality Act (INA)?

-“Every alien shall be presumed to be an immigrant until he establishes to the satisfaction of the consular officer, at the time of application for a visa, and the immigration officers, at the time of application for admission, that he is entitled to a nonimmigrant status…”
+“Every alien shall be presumed to be an immigrant, until he establishes to the satisfaction of the consular officer, at the time of application for a visa, and the immigration officers, at the time of application for admission, that he is entitled to a nonimmigrant status…”

 2. What Constitutes ‘Strong Ties’?

-Consular officers are trained for and aware of this diversity.
-During the visa interview, they consider professional, social, cultural and other factors each person presents.
-In cases of younger applicants who may not have had an opportunity to form many ties, consular officers may look at specific intentions, family situations, and long-range plans and prospects within the country of residence.
+Each person’s situation is different and consular officers are aware of this diversity.
+During the visa interview they look at each application individually and consider professional, social, cultural and other factors.
+In cases of younger applicants who may not have had an opportunity to form many ties, consular officers may look at the applicant’s specific intentions, family situations, and long-range plans and prospects within his or her country of residence.